Picolab/G2S/README.md

 localhost:8080/sky/cloud/<ECI>/org.sovrin.agency/html.html
 ```

 Use the UI it presents to create new Agent Picos.
-Follow the HATEOS link to login as the owner of a new Agent Pico.
+Follow the HATEOAS link to login as the owner of a new Agent Pico.

 Each one will be named with an email addresses, and also can be given
 a color, and a label for its invitations/connections.